Delta CEO says air travel 'at a stall' amid resurgent virus, recovery over 2 years away

 LIMITED SEATING

-Delta may continue blocking middle seats beyond September thanks to demand for comfort, but warned it cannot make money filling only 60% of the plane.
+Delta may continue blocking middle seats beyond September thanks to demand for comfort, but warned it cannot make money filling only 60% of its planes.

 "You can't raise prices high enough, particularly when your competition isn't blocking middle seats and has a lot more supply out there," he said.